 Tailoring the Coach Approach training to local needs is vital to enable long term system change.
 To make the training effective, we have the following thoughts and questions to propose:

 - Who are the identified leaders in the room?
-The individuals that can lead to change in the organization(s)
+The individuals that can lead to a change in the organization(s)

 - How are you feeling about the training next week?